Accession 2002.019

 Scope & Content

-The fonds consists of minutes, the congregational registry, and financial records.
+The fonds consists of minutes, membership and financial records.

 Source of Acquisition